varunvj1/Text-Editor/README.md

 # Text Editor
-This is a basic text editor, where we can do basic formating of the text.
+This is a text editor, where we can do basic formating of the text.

 ### Text formating features available
 - **Bold**